Variants of PCR: Mechanism modifications

 Unlike normal PCR, Inverse PCR allows amplification and sequencing of DNA that surrounds a known sequence.
 It involves initially subjecting the target DNA to a series of restriction enzyme digestions, and then circularizing the resulting fragments by self ligation.
 Primers are designed to be extended outward from the known segment, resulting in amplification of the rest of the circle.
 This is especially useful in identifying sequences to either side of various genomic inserts.

 Similarly, thermal asymmetric interlaced PCR (or TAIL-PCR) is used to isolate unknown sequences flanking a known area of the genome.
 Within the known sequence, TAIL-PCR uses a nested pair of primers with differing annealing temperatures.
 A 'degenerate' primer is used to amplify in the other direction from the unknown sequence.

+The arbitrary nature of the primers used in the arbitrarily amplified DNA family of DNA profiling methods target anonymous regions in a genome or engineered construct generating unique genetic fingerprints, without requiring prior knowledge of nucleic acid sequence.
+The low stringency conditions of the PCR and the short primers that are used set these techniques apart from standard PCR methodologies.

 Isothermal amplification methods

 Some DNA amplification protocols have been developed that may be used alternatively to PCR.
 They are isothermal, meaning that they are run at a constant temperature.

 Helicase-dependent amplification (HDA) is similar to traditional PCR, but uses a constant temperature rather than cycling through denaturation and annealing/extension steps.
 DNA Helicase, an enzyme that unwinds DNA, is used in place of thermal denaturation.
 Loop-mediated isothermal amplification is a similar idea, but done with a strand-displacing polymerase.

 Nicking enzyme amplification reaction (NEAR) and its cousin strand displacement amplification (SDA) are isothermal, replicating DNA at a constant temperature using a polymerase and nicking enzyme.

 Recombinase Polymerase Amplification (RPA) uses a recombinase to specifically pair primers with double-stranded DNA on the basis of homology, thus directing DNA synthesis from defined DNA sequences present in the sample.
 Presence of the target sequence initiates DNA amplification, and no thermal or chemical melting of DNA is required.
 The reaction progresses rapidly and results in specific DNA amplification from just a few target copies to detectable levels typically within 5–10 minutes.
 The entire reaction system is stable as a dried formulation and does not need refrigeration.
 RPA can be used to replace PCR in a variety of laboratory applications and users can design their own assays.

 Other types of isothermal amplification include whole genome amplification (WGA), Nucleic acid sequence-based amplification (NASBA), and transcription-mediated amplification (TMA).